harms-haus/jestir/docs/prd/06-epic1-foundation.md

 ## Story 1.2: Context Generation Pipeline

 As a parent,
-I want to input a natural language story request and generate a context file using OpenAI AI parsing, so that I have a structured representation of my story requirements.
+I want to input a natural language story request and generate or update a context file using OpenAI AI parsing, so that I have a structured representation of my story requirements that can be iteratively built.

 **Acceptance Criteria:**

-1. CLI command `story context "natural language input"` creates context.yaml
+1. CLI command `jestir context "natural language input"` intelligently creates or updates context.yaml
+2. CLI command `jestir context new "natural language input"` always creates a new context.yaml
-2. YAML schema implemented as designed (metadata, settings, entities, relationships, user_inputs, plot_points)
+3. YAML schema implemented as designed (metadata, settings, entities, relationships, user_inputs, plot_points)
-3. Default output to context.yaml with option to specify custom filename
+4. Default output to context.yaml with option to specify custom filename
-4. Entity extraction identifies character names and marks them as new/existing based on LightRAG API queries (mock LightRAG API for now)
+5. Entity extraction identifies character names and marks them as new/existing based on LightRAG API queries (mock LightRAG API for now)
-5. Relationship extraction identifies basic relationships (visits, finds, creates)
+6. Relationship extraction identifies basic relationships (visits, finds, creates)
+7. Context update functionality merges new entities with existing ones intelligently
+8. All user prompts preserved in context file for complete conversation history
-6. Unit tests cover YAML generation and structure validation
+9. Unit tests cover YAML generation, structure validation, and context update scenarios
-7. Error handling for malformed input
+10. Error handling for malformed input

 ## Story 1.3: Outline Generation Pipeline